jiho/discus/doc/User Guide.markdown

 **NOTA BENE** When positions are subsampled, the trajectory, swimming directions, and speeds cannot be computed and the associated graphs are not produced.

-## Data structure and results

-Most actions read data and save their result in files within the deployment directory.
-Those files are mostly ASCII text files, that can be opened with any text editor on any system.

-### Input files

-#### Pictures or video

-The video file is called `video_hifi.mov` and can be any Quicktime file encoded with a codec readable by MPlayer (that is, almost any file).
-The H.264 codec has become standard for high quality yet high compression rate video.

-The pictures are JPEG files extracted from the video or coming straight of the camera.
-They have or are assigned [EXIF data](http://en.wikipedia.org/wiki/Exchangeable_image_file_format "Exchangeable image file format - Wikipedia, the free encyclopedia") to store their time stamp.

-#### Compass

-The numerical compass log is a Comma Separated Value file: `compass_log.csv`.
-The compass can be configured to log many different variables.
-In our configuration it contains the columns:

-* **timestamp** : time in seconds since the compass was plugged in
-* **heading** : in degrees
-* **pitch** : in degrees
-* **roll** : in degrees
-* **x/y/zmag** : components of the magnetic field
-* **date** : local date and time with the format YYYY-MM-DD HH:MM:SS

-The date has to be computed while splitting the daily log into deployment level ones since the compass itself only outputs a timestamp.
-Other than that, the data is identical to the daily log.

-#### CTD

-The CTD logs data in a CSV file: `ctd_log.csv`, with columns

-* **record** : sequential record number
-* **date** : local date and time with the format YYYY-MM-DD HH:MM:SS
-* **temperature** : in degrees C
-* **depth** : in m
-* **salinity** : in psu

-The original daily CTD logs has the same columns but a different layout and is in a file called `ctd_log.dat`.

-#### GPS

-The GPS logs data in a CSV file: `gps_log.csv`, with columns

-* **date** : local date and time with the format YYYY-MM-DD HH:MM:SS
-* **lat/lon** : in decimal degrees
-* **signal** : signal strength

-The original daily GPS log has many more columns, most of which are useless here, hence discarded when splitting the data into the deployment level logs.

 ### Output files